collective/collective.geo.settings/collective/geo/settings/README.txt

 Overview
 --------
-collective.geo.settings provide a graphical user interface for store a setting for geo application
+collective.geo.settings provide a graphical user interface for store a setting for collective.geo application

 Tests
 -----